tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/访问策略语言概述_intl_en.md

 ## Overview

-An access policy which employs the JSON-based access policy language is used to grant access to COS resources.
+An access policy that employs the JSON-based access policy language is used to grant access to COS resources.
 You can authorize a specified principal to perform actions on a specified COS resource through the access policy language.

 The language describes the basic elements and usage of a bucket policy.
 For more information, see [CAM Policy Management](https://intl.cloud.tencent.com/document/product/598/10600).